GoodNews-MKS-39/Greenfield/_STYLE-GUIDE.md

 *This style guide is adapted from W3School's style guide.
 # Variable Names
 - We use camelCase for identifier names (variables and functions).
+However, react components start with a capital letter.
 - All names start with a letter.
+However, react methods that are not built-in will start with an underscore.
 - At the bottom of this file, you will find a wider discussion about naming rules.
 ```javascript
 firstName = "John";